Children often express feelings in play that they cannot say in words."

 dress-up costumes, dolls, figurines, sand, water, and other resources that allow them to

-explore and communicate through play.
+explore and communicate through creatively.

 What To Expect From The Process